Projector Throw Distance Calculator

 Limitations and Assumptions

-The calculator assumes a rectangular screen and a consistent throw ratio across the entire zoom range.
+The calculator assumes a rectangular screen and a consistent throw ratio across the active setup.
 Some projectors list a throw ratio range, which means the exact distance depends on zoom position.
-It also ignores lens shift, mounting height, and the thickness of the screen frame.
-These limitations mean you should confirm final placement using the projector's full spec sheet before installation.
+It also does not account for lens shift, mounting height, screen frame thickness, projector body depth, or how far the lens sits inside the chassis.
+Those details do not make the calculator less useful, but they do mean you should confirm final placement against the projector’s full mechanical and optical specifications.

 Enter your details to see the distance.